-When the models were trained under a "G holdout scenario" (training on all environmental and management data but with a portion of the cultivars withheld as a testing set), they performed with average Pearson r values across folds ranging from 0.24 to 0.80 (Fig. 1c).
+When the models were trained under a "G holdout scenario" (training on all environmental and management data but with a portion of the cultivars withheld as a testing set) they performed with average Pearson r values across folds ranging from 0.24 to 0.78 (Fig 1C).
 The standard GBLUP and AUTO CGM models performed far worse than the other models in the G holdout scenario.
 When trained only on the G2F data set and corresponding environmental variables, the CNN model performed with an average r value of 0.68 but was boosted to a value of 0.74 when the model was pre-trained on historical data.
-The best performing model in the G holdout scenario was the DxE BLUP model (Jarquín et al. 2014) with an r value of 0.80.
-The RMSE of the best performing model represents a 49% decrease from that of the worst performing (Table 1).
+The best performing model in the G holdout scenario was the GxE BLUP model (Jarquín et al. 2014) with an r value of 0.78.
+The RMSE of the best performing model represents a 47% decrease from that of the worst performing (Table 1).

-Model performance under the "E holdout scenario" (trained using all cultivars but withholding environmental and management data) resulted in average Pearson r values between 0.21 and 0.44 (Fig. 1b); however, the highest r values did not seem to track well with the RMSE values in this case.
-The worst performers were the G BLUP, CNN without historical data, and AUTO CGM.
-The CNN/MLP models with historical data training, GE BLUP, and DE BLUP models both performed the best, but all models had high standard deviations.
-While the DE/DxE BLUP models had the highest r values, the CNN and MLP models actually had the best RMSE values (Supplementary Table S3).
+Model performance under the "EM holdout scenario" (trained using all cultivars but withholding environmental and management data) resulted in average Pearson r values between 0.21 and 0.33 (Fig 1 B).
+The worst performers in this case were the G BLUP, CNN without historical data, and AUTO CGM.
+The CNN model with historical data training, and the GE BLUP model both performed relatively similarly on average, but all models had high standard deviations making it difficult to conclude which performed the best.
+The RMSE values gave a slightly different ordering for the performance of these methods, with the CNN with historical data method outperforming all others by a small margin (Sup Table 1).
 The RMSE of the best performing model represents a 27% decrease from that of the worst performing.